- BA (Hons) Ballet

 - A contemporary and jazz showcase.

-All performances are public, and take place in leading venues in Scotland.
 You'll work within a company of professional dancers, choreographers and technicians.

 Choreography modules teach choreographic techniques and the role of dance in cultural and historical contexts, enabling you to create and discuss your own original work.